 So either way you go, single family home or condo/townhome, you will have monthly expenses for the care and maintenance of the property.
-Here is a list of expenses that come up in a winter resort type of community:
+Here is a list of some of the expenses that come up in a winter resort community.

 - Snow Removal-driveway, sidewalks, roof